Best Tips To Grow Broccoli In A Pot At Home

 Mature broccoli plants, like seedlings, prefer consistently moist soil.
 But be careful not to overwater the plants since this can lead to root troubles and decay.

-Because larger containers hold moisture better, I've found that watering every other day or two days is the optimum watering schedule.
+Because larger pots hold moisture better, I've found that watering every other day or two days is the optimum watering schedule.

 Side-dress broccoli with aged manure at planting time and again in the middle of the season, when half of its growth is complete.